catzy007/catzy007.github.io/posts/2021-03-28-my-journey-to-uefi-boot-on-old-system/index.md

 <https://uefi.org/specs/access>

-Allright then good enough, but what are we doing here?
-Well you see UEFI is relatively new standard so many old device simply don't come with it.
-And as we move to the future, many old device with relatively capable hardware simply cannot be used in modern days.
+Alright then good enough, but what are we doing here?
+Well you see UEFI is relatively new standard, so many old devices simply don't come with it.
+And as we move to the future, many old devices with relatively capable hardware simply cannot be used in modern days.
 For example, some OS only shipped in UEFI mode for security reason i guess, some GPU only works in UEFI, and sometimes some PCIE device only work in UEFI.
 While the method i use here might not solve all problem, at least there is a workaround you can try.